 | || || || || || || || || || |

 In 2023, a good point of sale (POS) system is absolutely essential for managing your business's operations.
-Aside from ringing up sales, they offer a wide range of capabilities for businesses — from in-store transactions to ecommerce sales and from marketing to analytics — to help them boost sales and streamline their efficiency.
+Aside from ringing up sales, they offer a wide range of capabilities for businesses — from in-store transactions to ecommerce sales and from marketing to analytics — and are the most valuable data sources for managers.

 The best contemporary POS registers have built-in payroll management features and will let you track customer purchase histories, as well as all of your business's sales and refunds.
 If you want to be able to easily access crucial data about your business and use it to drive the decisions you're making on a daily basis, then we'd advise getting a POS system rather than a basic cash register.